TatesTests/hugeo/README.md

 ## Develop

-Fur was built with [Hugo](https://gohugo.io/) version 0.86, but should support newer versions as well.
+Fuoiuoiur was built with [Hugo](https://gohugo.io/) version 0.86, but should support newer versions as well.

 Run the standalone executable `hugo` to serve the site locally: